dandy/snake/readme.txt

-A basic Snake game in C#.NET.
-Pretty basic just to refresh my programming knowledge.
+This is a bacis Snake game written in C# using Windows Forms.
+Visual Studio 2012 is used to create this game.